 - Ich brauche euch alle leise zu sein… is wrong

 - Ihr müsst bitte alle leise sein… is correct.

-As always, if you have any questions about brauchen or the prefix words or if you want to try out some examples just leave me a comment.
+If you want to recap and check how much you remember, just take the little quiz I have prepared for you.
+And of course, if you have any questions about brauchen or the prefix words or if you want to try out some examples just leave me a comment.

 I hope you liked it and see you next time.

 You have already completed the quiz before.
 Hence you can not start it again.